Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Networking of NSINs

-QoS-driven NSIN deployment refers to the optimization of the deployment locations or trajectories of aerial platforms in NSIN based on space-time distributions of serving users in a considered area, the goal of which is to meet the users’ QoS requirements.
-Typically, users’ QoS requirements can be characterized as their received signal-to-noise ratio (SNR) or achievable data rates.
-Nevertheless, it is difficult to solve the QoS-driven NSIN deployment problem.
-First, NSIN consists of multiple sub-networks deployed at different altitudes.
-The sub-networks have many differences in capabilities, such as payload, communication, and maneuverability.
-Therefore, studying the QoS-driven NSIN deployment problem means a solution of a joint optimization and deployment problem of a stereoscopic, multi-layered, heterogeneous network.
-Secondly, the airspace environment in which NSIN are deployed is complex and constantly changing.
-The airspace needs to be shared by the aerial platforms of NSIN and civil aviation aircrafts.
-There are also many unknown and uncertain risk areas in the airspace.
-Therefore, studying the QoS-driven NSIN deployment problem needs to explore how to ensure the flight safety of aerial platforms.
 To meet the above challenges, it is first necessary to mathematically model the stereoscopic, multi-layered, and heterogeneous characteristics of NSIN.
 A feasible approach to reflecting the stereoscopic and multi-layered characteristics of NSIN is to define different coverage or footprints for various platforms, design a time-varying sub-network selection scheme, and establish a multi-category signal interference regime.
 In order to characterize the heterogeneity of aerial platforms, a viable method is to constrain the service capabilities of platforms from the perspective of limiting available computing, storage, and network resources.
 Additionally, it is necessary to plan offline or online trajectories for NSIN platforms by detecting the surrounding environment.
 Next, formulating and solving the NSIN deployment problem to meet the user's QoS requirements, subject to the constraints on the stereoscopic, multi-layered, and heterogeneous characteristics and the flight safety requirement.
 The formulated optimization problem is typically a multi-objective, multi-constrained, high-dimensional, and serialized decision-making problem.
 Therefore, it is challenging to use traditional optimization approaches to obtain the optimal or sub-optimal solution.
 Instead, intelligent optimization, reinforcement learning, and graph neural networks are better approaches to solve this type of problem.